-On 9 May 2023, the Singapore Parliament passed amendments to the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act 1992 (CDSA), which will introduce significant new offences of rash and negligent money laundering.
-These amendments are intended to lower the level of culpability required for money laundering offences to be made out, and are expected to result in increased prosecution and enforcement efforts against those who assist with the transfer of illicit funds on behalf of others (ie, money mules).
-Instead of having to prove, as is the case under the current law, that the money mule had knowledge or reasonable grounds to believe that illicit funds were involved, the new offences will only require proof that the money mule had acted rashly (ie that they acted knowing that there was a real risk that a particular circumstance existed or would exist and if it would be unreasonable to take that risk) or negligently (ie they omitted to do an act that a reasonable person would do, or did any act that a reasonable person would not do).
-The amendments are expected to come into force by the end of 2023.
+Further, new offences of rash and negligent money laundering recently came into effect on 8 February 2024.
+The new offences lower the level of culpability required for money laundering offences to be made out, and are expected to result in increased prosecution and enforcement efforts against those who assist with the transfer of illicit funds on behalf of others (ie, money mules).
+Instead of having to prove, as was the case prior to the new offences coming into effect, that the money mule had knowledge or reasonable grounds to believe that illicit funds were involved, the new offences only require proof that the money mule had acted rashly (ie, that they acted knowing that there was a real risk that a particular circumstance existed or would exist and if it would be unreasonable to take that risk) or negligently (ie, they omitted to do an act that a reasonable person would do, or did any act that a reasonable person would not do).